At its core, the best soccer cleats for overpronation have excellent stability and support for extreme lateral and high-impact movements.

 - They have excellent stability and support for extreme lateral and high impact movements.

-- They have adequate support in the arch tendon of the foot to align your body and distribute pressure across your feet to soften the impact during foot strike until your foot pushes off to complete your step.
+- They have adequate support in the arch tendon of the foot to align your body and distribute pressure across your feet to soften the impact during foot landing until your foot pushes off to complete your step.

-- They have wider toe boxes that can allow your toes to splay and generate powerful movements.
+- They have wider toe boxes that can allow your toes to splay and generate more powerful movements.

 Even though you’ll seldom see a soccer cleat with an obvious arch support, expect these cleats to be more efficient in controlling poor foot motion.